 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Whether Odefsey can harm an unborn baby is unknown.
 Talk to your health care provider about the risks and benefits of taking Odefsey during pregnancy.

 - If you are breastfeeding or plan to breastfeed.
-Do not breastfeed if you are infected with HIV or are taking Odefsey.
+Do not breastfeed if you have HIV or are taking Odefsey.

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the